Busselton: Health

 Busselton's first convict hospital was built starting in 1869.
 A new two-storey hospital was constructed in 1896 and operated until 1978.
 During the early 20th century, there were smaller hospitals mainly used for maternity, such as Nurse Kilerby's Maternity Hospital (c.
 1914–1917) and the Lady Campion Hostel (1926–1947), which is on the state's Register of Heritage Places.
 In 1978, the main hospital was replaced by Busselton District Hospital on Mill Road, which in turn was re-built and opened as the Busselton Health Campus on the same site in 2015.
 Busselton is also known for the Busselton Health Study, which was founded in 1966 by Kevin Cullen.

 Recreation and culture

 Sports

 Busselton has a leisure centre, a golf club, tennis courts, a skate park, and several outdoor areas on which sport is played.
 The Busselton Football Club plays in the South West Football League.

-Notable sporting events in Busselton in clude:
+Notable sporting events in Busselton include: